ConciseCSS/concise.css/README.md

 ## Contributing

 If you wish to contribute to the Concise project, please read through our [contributing guidelines](https://github.com/ConciseCSS/concise.css/blob/master/CONTRIBUTING.md) first.
-This will ensure that you are posting things in the proper areas and you are following our coding standards.
+This will ensure that you are posting things in the proper areas, and that you are following our coding standards.

 Are you interested in contributing monetarily to the project?
 If so, check out our [Gittip page](https://www.gittip.com/keenanpayne/).
-All tips that I receive from Gittip will go straight to maintaining and building upon Concise.
+All tips that we receive from Gittip will go straight to maintaining and building upon Concise.

 ## Pre-Processors